-- In my view, development should therefore be commensurate with the level of accessibility already existing or planned, not reliant on a future level of public transport service that is unplanned, unfunded and runs counter to the stated policy directions of statutory documents, which as noted previously seek integration of land use and infrastructure59, and that development is infrastructure-ready.60 Doing so ensures that development is both strategic and integrated, and development outside of planned infrastructure areas potentially limits development of land within existing and strategically planned areas. - Overall, in my view PC71 does not support the integration of land use and transport infrastructure (CRPS Policy 6.3.5) and would impede the maintenance of an efficient and effective transport network (CRPS Policy 6.3.4).
-As such I consider PC71 is also inconsistent with Policy B2.1.13 of the SDP that requires "consolidated land use patterns that will reduce the demand for transport". - 137.
-I further address the greenhouse gas emission effects of PC71 below, when considering whether this request would contribute to a wellfunctioning urban environment.
+of planned infrastructure areas potentially limits development of land within existing and strategically planned areas.

+- Overall, in my view PC68 does not support the integration of land use and transport infrastructure (CRPS Policy 6.3.5) and would impede the maintenance of an efficient and effective transport network (CRPS Policy 6.3.4).
+As such I consider PC68 is also inconsistent with Policy B2.1.13 of the SDP that requires "consolidated land use patterns that will reduce the demand for transport". - 145.
+I further address the greenhouse gas emission effects of PC68 below, when considering whether this request would contribute to a well-functioning urban environment.